-- LRS 32:398.3(B) Audit of Citation Records, states that "Each record of traffic citations required in this Part shall be audited quarterly by the appropriate fiscal officer of the governmental agency to which the traffic enforcement agency is responsible. - Written polices and procedures are necessary to provide a clear understanding of what should be done, how it should be done, who should do it, and when it should be done.
+- LRS 32:398.1 Uniform Traffic Citations, states that "The chief administrative officer of each traffic-enforcement agency shall issue these books, maintain a record of each book and each citation contained therein issued to all individual members of the traffic enforcement agency and shall require and retain a receipt for each book issued." - LRS 32:398.3(B) Audit of Citation Records, states that "Each record of traffic citations required in this Part shall be audited quarterly by the appropriate fiscal officer of the governmental agency to which the traffic enforcement agency is responsible. - Written polices and procedures are necessary to provide a clear understanding of what should be done, how it should be done, who should do it, and when it should be done.